Chris: in charge

 Skeleton Life: Programmer, sensors installer.
 Single handedly programmed all of the interfaces to take information from the show computer and turn it into real-time position information for the skeletons on stage.
 Unfortunately, most of this effort in 2006 was in vain, due to lack of reliable control over the pneumatics and sensors in the cold.
 Re-designed and re-programmed for 2007 for more reliable (read, working) position control.
 Also programmed the interface for the mini-skeleton programmer for arm movements, new in 2007.

 Real Life: Programs for Google.
-Classic fresh-out-of-school wunderkind programmer.
+Classic wunderkind programmer.
 Cousin of Chris, married to Rachel.

 Derek:

 Skeleton Life: Lighting designer for ST-2009.
-Also has done carpentry and wiring work this year.
+Also did carpentry and wiring work that year.
 His photo shows him striking the new mast for "The Intrepid" with a chain, after which he ground it with an angle grinder and burned it with a torch.
 Just so it would look convincingly old.

 Real Life: Knows Chris and Dave from working around Seattle in the theatre community, including designing sets on a show that Dave worked on and running the sound for the Seattle Children's Theatre in the Alvord Theatre.
-Plans to attend Tisch next year as a lighting designer, and we get him first!
+Is currently attending Tisch in NYC as a lighting designer, and we got him first!

 Jen:

-Skeleton Life: ST-2009 is Jen's first year working on Skeleton Theatre.
+Skeleton Life: ST-2009 was Jen's first year working on Skeleton Theatre.
 Built the rigs for the Kraken - lots of air movement to inflate cilia and giant teeth.
-Also soldering some of the many relay boxes used to complete electronic circuits to make things move.
-Over 60 relays will be used to run the 2009 show, 30 relays in the Intrepid alone.
+Also soldered some of the many relay boxes used to complete electronic circuits to make things move.
+In 2010 and 2011 built a lot more electronic things - relay control boxes, lighting dimmer packs, color scroller power packs.
+She also drew the t-shirt graphic of the skeleton band posing.
+Oh, and she built the fretboard animation for the skeleton guitar players and ran the backstage part of the show with Case.

-Real Life: Works for Intel in Oregon.
+Real Life: Worked for Intel in Oregon, now retired.
 Sister of Chris.

 Keith:

 Skeleton Life: Animation specialist, pneumatic installer, welder.
-In 2006 made most of the arms with Charlie, as well as installing the pneumatic ram sensors under the stage to move the skeletons back and forth.
+In 2006 made most of the arms with Charlie, as well as installed the pneumatic ram sensors under the stage to move the skeletons back and forth.
 Designed the "nod" mechanism for the skeleton heads and welded up the prototype, later copied by Dave for the other skulls.
 Paint detail, skeleton dresser.
+Came back for one long and very effective day in 2011, getting Stu the Drummer's arms put together.

 Laurie:

 Real Life: Laurie is a local stage and screen actress.
 Works on school based projects in support of her kids.
-Knows Maia through elementary school where kids are attending.
+Knows Maia through schools where kids are attending.
 Married to Darren.

 Marty: